 - The Information Governance Framework sets out the roles, responsibilities, policies and procedures for managing the council's information assets.
-This is subject to an annual review. - The council's Information Security and ICT Security Standards provide guidance on the arrangements that must be in place to ensure personal data is kept protected and secure. - Information governance and security awareness with officers and members through mandatory information governance training, annual information governance campaign and council wide messages. - Information Sharing Agreements are reviewed on a regular basis, are in place to document the sharing of information using national agreements. - Data verification and validation processes are integrated within systems and processes. - The council completes external self-assessments when required e.g. NHS Data Security and Protection Toolkit. - An Information Asset Register has been produced to document systems in place, including where these contain personal data. - Data Protection Impact Assessments are carried out where necessary. - PSN Code of Connection.
+This is subject to an annual review. - The council's Information and Cyber Security standards and guidance on the arrangements that must be in place to ensure personal data is kept protected and secure. - Information governance and information security awareness with officers and members through mandatory information governance training, an annual information governance campaign and council wide messages. - Information Sharing Agreements are in place to document the sharing of information using national agreements and are reviewed on a regular basis. - UK GDPR compliant contracts are in place with Data Processors. - Data verification and validation processes are integrated within systems and processes. - A Record of Processing Activity has been produced to document the processing of personal data. - An Information Asset Register has been produced to document systems in place, including where these contain personal data. - Privacy Notices are published to explain the processing of personal data. - Details of how to exercise data protection rights are published.